 Hawks in Pennsylvania are ecological heroes.
 From the Red-tailed Hawk’s rodent control to the Broad-winged Hawk’s migratory displays, each species enriches the state.

-By supporting conservation and creating hawk-friendly spaces, we ensure their survival.
+So, By supporting conservation and creating hawk-friendly spaces, we ensure their survival.
 Let’s celebrate and protect these soaring guardians of PA’s ecosystems.